Razcoina/Bully-SE-scripts/README.md

 # Bully: Scholarship Edition Lua Script Decompilation
-## This is a work in progress, not all scripts are included and most that are have not been tested!

 This project aims to fully decompile all Lua scripts from Bully: Scholarship Edition for PC.
 The goal is to provide clean, readable, and editable Lua scripts for modding, troubleshooting, and understanding the game's inner workings.
 > This was made by analysing and comparing the scripts from this version with a leaked pre-release debug version of the game for the Nintendo Wii.